A7med9870/Blender-Car-Streamliner/README.md

 # Blender-Car-Streamliner

-A blender addon for helping with Seting up your car, either modding or Exporting into unreal engine Was orignaly some blender scripts i used to run a lot, turned into an addon
+Blender-Car-Streamliner is a Blender addon designed to simplify the process of setting up cars for modding or exporting into Unreal Engine.
+Originally a set of Blender scripts, it has been converted into an addon for easier use.

-# Features are
+## Features

--(Only UE at the momment) Refernces box for your vehicle
+- **References Box**: Provides a references box for your vehicle (currently only for Unreal Engine).

--Cut and Mirror with 2 clicks (For outside modeling)

--Origin Maniplation (For begginers mainly)

--Move Object(s) to 0,0,0

--(Only UE) Car Pararenting setup with abliy to add custom parts

--(Mainly UE) Camera far Clip, for when having a large object to move into unreal
+- **Cut and Mirror**: Allows for easy cutting and mirroring with just 2 clicks, especially useful for exterior modeling.
+- **Origin Manipulation**: Helps beginners manipulate the origin of objects.
+- **Move Objects to 0,0,0**: Moves selected objects to the origin.
+- **Car Parenting Setup**: Sets up car parenting (for Unreal Engine) with the ability to add custom parts.
+- **Camera Far Clip Adjustment**: Adjusts the camera far clip for large objects being moved into Unreal Engine.

--Export Panel, place your postion target and export with a button
+- **Export Panel**: Provides a panel to set your position target and export with a button.

--Exporting with the optison to move everything to 0,0,0 , Helps with having lined up models that needs to be moved to world origin in Export Proccess

--Add End names with a Text Input box
+- **Exporting with Options**: Allows exporting with the option to move everything to 0,0,0, useful for aligning models for export.
+- **Add End Names**: Includes a text input box for adding end names.

-# Plans
+## Plans

--Document Ops (Shows what the button does when you hover your mouse)

--Error Messages as they are missing
+- **Document Ops**: Display information about button functions when hovering the mouse over them.
+- **Error Messages**: Include error messages for missing functionalities.

--An optional set of panels for setting up your car to export for NFS BB modding
+- **Optional Panels**: Add optional panels for setting up cars for NFS BB modding.

+## Contributing
+Feel Free to fork, without having to contact beforehand; with later some commancation, i may port it into the main branch for everyone to your part